CesiumGS/3d-tiles/specification/Metadata/Semantics/README.md

 <!-- omit in toc -->
 ### **CONTENT_BOUNDING_REGION**

 The bounding volume of the content of a tile, expressed as a [region (as defined by 3D Tiles 1.0)](https://github.com/CesiumGS/3d-tiles/tree/master/specification#region).
 This property may be used to describe a tighter bounding volume for the content of a tile than is implicitly calculated by [3DTILES_implicit_tiling](https://github.com/CesiumGS/3d-tiles/blob/3d-tiles-next/extensions/3DTILES_implicit_tiling/0.0.0/README.md).
-The content bounding volume must be completely contained within the bounding volume of a tile.
+This property is equivalent to `tile.content.boundingVolume.region`.

 * Type: `ARRAY`
 * Component type: `FLOAT64`